islam-education/islam-education/docs/clarifications/misconceptions.md

 Furthermore, men and women have their own individual talents and responsibilities.

 ## Jihad
-The word *jihad* means "struggle".
+The word "*jihad*" means "struggle".
-It can be the spiritual struggle within oneself against sin.
+It can be the spiritual struggle within oneself against sin or the protection of the Islamic community in various manners.
 Its primary meaning refers to personal moral effort, not warfare.
-Protection of the Islamic community in various manners.